Paralympic Games: Milestones

 There have been several milestones in the Paralympic movement.
 The first official Paralympic Games, coincident with the ninth Stoke Mandeville Games but no longer open solely to war veterans, was held in Rome in 1960.
-They were the brainchild of Dr. Antonio Maglio, a friend and follower of Dr. Guttmann and were financed almost entirely by Dr. Maglio's employer, the Workers National Accident Insurance Fund of Italy, then led by Renato Morelli, who was also Chairman of the International Social Security Association.
+They were the brainchild of Antonio Maglio, a friend and follower of Guttmann and were financed almost entirely by Maglio's employer, the Workers National Accident Insurance Fund of Italy, then led by Renato Morelli, who was also Chairman of the International Social Security Association.
 Four hundred athletes from 23 countries competed at the 1960 Games.
 Since 1960, the Paralympic Games have taken place in the same year as the Olympic Games.
 The Games were initially open only to athletes in wheelchairs; at the 1976 Summer Games, athletes with different disabilities were included for the first time at a Summer Paralympics.
 With the inclusion of more disability classifications the 1976 Summer Games expanded to 1,600 athletes from 40 countries.

 The 1988 Summer Paralympics in Seoul was another milestone for the Paralympic movement.
 It was in Seoul that the Paralympic Summer Games were held directly after the 1988 Summer Olympics, in the same host city, and using the majority of the venues.
 This set a precedent that was followed in 1992, 1996 and 2000.
 It was eventually formalized in an agreement between the International Paralympic Committee (IPC) and the International Olympic Committee (IOC) in 2001, and was extended through 2020.
-On March 10, 2018, the two committees further extended their contract to 2032.
+On 10 March 2018, the two committees further extended their contract to 2032.
 Despite being held in the same region, the 1992 Winter Paralympics used different competition venues than those used for the Olympic Games.
 1994 Winter Paralympics were the first Winter Games to use the same venues and had the same Organizing Committee as the Winter Olympics.

 Winter Games

 The first Winter Paralympic Games were held in 1976 in Örnsköldsvik, Sweden.
 This was the first Paralympics in which multiple categories of athletes with disabilities could compete.
 The Winter Games were celebrated every four years on the same year as their summer counterpart, just as the Olympics were.
 This tradition was upheld through the 1992 Games in Albertville, France; after that, beginning with the 1994 Games, the Winter Paralympics and the Winter Olympics have been held in those even-numbered years separate from the Summer Olympics.
+The winter games happen two years after the summer games.